protocol-governed-computing/protocol_transport/doc/TRANSPORT_STANDARD_V0.md

 TI declares  ──►  Compiler resolves & validates  ──►  Runtime enforces the compiled boundary
 ```

-- **Compiler MUST verify:** the operation exists, the input contract exists and is type-compatible, the target WF exists, and the closure is valid.
+- **Compiler MUST verify:** the operation exists, the input contract exists and is type-compatible, the **invocation target** exists (a governed executable target — a `WF` in the current RI), and the closure is valid.
 - **Runtime MUST:** resolve an incoming Canonical Request against the *already-compiled* TI and perform a deterministic invocation.
 It MUST NOT decide arbitrary semantics at request time.

 Consistent with the central PGC principle: **the compiler decides; the runtime executes.**